juniorsundarCasual/TGT/vault/volume-3.chapter-161.md

 (You are being uncharacteristically assertive,) Mast commented with a faintly mirthful tone.

 "That was my greatest flaw.
 I've come to realise that, albeit a bit too late," Guy muttered with a bitter smile.
-He then added, "I should have been more assertive in my past live."
+He then added, "I should have been more assertive in my past life."

 (If you had been assertive in your past life, you wouldn't have been able to extend your charitable work to such an extent.
-Often times, the harder one pushes the greater opposition they face.
-You were given freedom to spread your work BECAUSE you were perceived as harmless in the eyes of others,) Mast responded.
+Oftentimes, the harder one pushes, the greater opposition they face.
+You were given the freedom to spread your work BECAUSE you were perceived as harmless in the eyes of others,) Mast responded.
 People in power have agendas, it is an irrefutable and immutable fact.
 They are willing to entertain anyone as long as it doesn't conflict with their agenda.
-This was the reason why Guy was given free-reign into different countries to establish his charity.
-However, the moment Guy were to show even an inkling of opposition or confrontation, how "all-access ticket" would have been revoked.
-The beureaucracy Guy managed to skip earlier would have been re-implemented, possibly with increased stringency.
+This was the reason why Guy was given unhindered access to different countries to establish his charity.
+However, if Guy showed even an inkling of opposition or confrontation, his "all-access ticket" would have been revoked.
+The bureaucracy Guy managed to skip earlier would have been re-implemented, possibly with increased stringency.

-"I have come to realise that sometimes, maintaining the status quo and introducing sustainable change may not be enough," Guy reaffirmed.
+"Sometimes, maintaining the status quo and introducing sustainable change may not be enough," Guy reaffirmed.
 Maybe he would have to jump through more hoops, but it would have left a lasting impact at least.

 (But it works.
 Given time, even the calmest of rivers can cut through mountains.)